Homeowners dodge Sandy deductibles, face other costs

 The language in policies is often ambiguous, which leaves homeowners the opportunity to sue, Hunter said.

-Follow us @ReutersMoney or here; Additional reporting by Jed Horowitz, Alison Frankel and Ashley Lau; Editing by Linda Stern, Jan Paschal and Phil Berlowitz
+Follow us @ReutersMoney or here; Additional reporting by Jed Horowitz and Alison Frankel, Editing by Linda Stern and Jan Paschal